kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(C\) The carrier submits the additional information to the Federal agency within 15 days of the request by such agency; and

-\(D\) Any slot to be transferred has not become subject to withdrawal under any other provision of this §93.227.
+\(D\) Any slot to be transferred has not become subject to withdrawal under any other provision of this [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.227   Slot use and loss.|§93.227]].

 \(e\) Persons having slots withdrawn pursuant to paragraph (a) of this section must cease all use of those slots upon receipt of notice from the FAA.

 \(f\) Persons holding slots but not using them pursuant to the provisions of paragraphs (b), (c) and (d) may lease those slots for use by others.
 A slot obtained in a lottery may not be leased after the expiration of the applicable time period specified in paragraph (b) of this section unless it has been operated for a 2-month period at least 65 percent of the time by the operator which obtained it in the lottery.

-\(g\) This section does not apply to slots used for the operations described in §93.217(a)(1) except that a U.S. air carrier or commuter operator required to file a report under paragraph (i) of this section shall include all slots operated at the airport, including slots described in §93.217(a)(1).
+\(g\) This section does not apply to slots used for the operations described in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.217   Allocation of slots for international operations and applicable limitations.|§93.217]](a)(1) except that a U.S. air carrier or commuter operator required to file a report under paragraph (i) of this section shall include all slots operated at the airport, including slots described in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.217   Allocation of slots for international operations and applicable limitations.|§93.217]](a)(1).

 \(h\) Within 30 days after an operator files for protection under the Federal bankruptcy laws, the FAA shall recall any slots of that operator, if—(1) the slots were formerly used for essential air service and (2) the Office of the Secretary of Transportation determines those slots are required to provide substitute essential air service to or from the same points.

-\(i\) Every air carrier and commuter operator or other person holding a slot at a high density airport shall, within 14 days after the last day of the 2-month period beginning January 1, 1986, and every 2 months thereafter, forward, in writing, to the address identified in §93.221(a)(1), a list of all slots held by the air carrier, commuter operator or other person along with a listing of which air carrier or commuter operator actually operated the slot for each day of the 2-month period.
+\(i\) Every air carrier and commuter operator or other person holding a slot at a high density airport shall, within 14 days after the last day of the 2-month period beginning January 1, 1986, and every 2 months thereafter, forward, in writing, to the address identified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.221   Transfer of slots.|§93.221]](a)(1), a list of all slots held by the air carrier, commuter operator or other person along with a listing of which air carrier or commuter operator actually operated the slot for each day of the 2-month period.
 The report shall identify the flight number for which the slot was used and the equipment used, and shall identify the flight as an arrival or departure.
-The report shall identify any common ownership or control of, by, or with any other carrier as defined in §93.213(c) of this subpart.
+The report shall identify any common ownership or control of, by, or with any other carrier as defined in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.213   Definitions and general provisions.|§93.213]](c) of this subpart.
 The report shall be signed by a senior official of the air carrier or commuter operator.
 If the slot is held by an “other person,” the report must be signed by an official representative.

 \(j\) The Chief Counsel of the FAA may waive the requirements of paragraph (a) of this section in the event of a highly unusual and unpredictable condition which is beyond the control of the slot-holder and which exists for a period of 9 or more days.
 Examples of conditions which could justify waiver under this paragraph are weather conditions which result in the restricted operation of an airport for an extended period of time or the grounding of an aircraft type.